 Is there anything more fun than jumping off a jetty?
 Raffles and I took the leap off Shoal Bay Jetty, while Sugarpuff busied herself with stalking seagulls on the beach.

 Country Club that is.
-The iconic Shoal Bay Country Club (SBCC), dating back to the 1930s, has just undergone a multi-million buck makeover that has transformed it into an airy and bright entertainment destination without sacrificing its historic charm.
+The iconic Shoal Bay Country Club (SBCC), dating back to the 1930s, is an airy and bright entertainment destination without sacrificing its historic charm.
 Besides bars and restaurants there’s a lovely cane lounge, and a cool kids’ play area with integrative gaming and dedicated activities, plus live entertainment day and night.

 I was pretty chuffed to discover Spy V. Spy were playing at the SSBC while we were there.
 It was awesome introducing my own little rock and roller to one of his mama’s first favourite bands.
 Though I thought it best to give the moshing and stage diving a miss this time around.